idaholab/Location-Generalizer/README.md

 To run the software, the user will need to install an open-source Python interpreter, downloadable from python.org.
 The software was developed using Python 3.7.8 from python.org.
 Running the software in an earlier version of Python may produce errors.

-The user also needs to install several Python libraries.
+The user also needs to install the following Python libraries in the order listed.
 This is done from the Command Prompt (CMD).
-(It is recommended that CMD be run as administrator):
+It is recommended that CMD be run as administrator:

 `python -m pip install pyodbc`